 Though not as important a factor as the others, having adjustable turrets is a plus.
 For outdoor shooting consider a scope with low profile turrets.
 On the other hand for target practice, a high profile turret will be a plus.
 In essence, the kind of turrets will depend on your shooting environment.

-Reviews Of 5 Best Scope For 17 HMR
+Reviews Of 5 Best Scopes For 17 HMR

 As we have already established the .17 hmr excels at long range.
-And since it used to kill small animals the scope you pair it with will have to be suited for long range sighting.
+And since it used to kill small game or rodent like animals the scope you pair it with will have to be suited for long range sighting.
 Below are six of the best scope for .17 hmr.